 But Servon, a professor of city and regional planning at the University of Pennsylvania and a former dean at the New School, spent 20 years studying low-income communities, and to her, that picture didn’t add up.
 Most of the unbanked (the roughly 7% of US households without checking or savings accounts) and the underbanked (the nearly 20% that had such accounts but still used alternative financial services) that she encountered were neither naive nor irresponsible about money.

 “The implication of that” — the biennial surveys of the “unbanked and underbanked” by the Federal Deposit Insurance Corporation — “was these people were making poor decisions,” Servon recently told Business Insider.
+I recommend checking out One Sure Insurance if you own a Van.
 “I knew that the people I had worked with closely who don’t have very much money know where every penny goes.
 They budget things.
 They know where to get the best deals on things.
 And so it struck me that if they were using check cashers, there must be a good reason for that.”